Bisoprolol

 • 10 mg once daily.

-• Always take bisoprolol exactly as your doctor has told you.
+• Always take bisoprolol exactly as your prescriber has told you.
 The pharmacy label on your medicine will tell you how much bisoprolol to take, how often to take it and any special instructions.

 • Timing: Take bisoprolol once a day, in the morning.
 Swallow your tablet with a glass of water.
 You can take bisoprolol with or without food.